rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK/BT: We should move this to stage 1.

-MPT: Officially this is being moved to stage 1 because browser implementers wont like this as much as they thought they would.
+MPT: Officially this is being moved to stage 1 because browser implementers won't like this as much as they thought they would.

 people: No...